prmr/JetUML/README.md

 ## Privacy Policy and Feedback

 JetUML collects no information whatsoever.
 We rely on you to estimate usage levels and receive feedback.
-If use JetUML, please **star the repo**.
+If you use JetUML, please **star the repo**.
 If you use the project for teaching or research, please also [let us know](mailto:jetuml@cs.mcgill.ca).